sgpearse/codesignTest/README.md

 This generates a .dmg image of a c++ program that just prints "codesignTest".
 The binary that is distributed with the .dmg gets codesigned with a script named `macCodeSign.cmake`.
 Reproducing this will require a valid Developer ID Application certificate signed with a private key, and the modification of the User ID in `macCodeSign.cmake` from "DQ4ZFL4KLF" to what is on your computer.

-To reproduce you can download the .dmg in the releases genereate the .dmg:
+To reproduce you can download the .dmg in [this repository's Releases](https://github.com/sgpearse/codesignTest/releases).
+Or, you can genereate the .dmg by doing the following:

 ```
 git clone https://github.com/sgpearse/codesignTest.git